 When you've been conditioned through cycles of abuse, your brain adapts to the highs and lows, making the relationship feel like a source of security—even when it's harmful.
 The emotional attachment becomes so strong that the idea of leaving can trigger deep fear, anxiety, and self-doubt.
 Victims may feel trapped, believing they are incapable of surviving without their abuser, or that they are somehow responsible for fixing the relationship.
 This psychological grip makes breaking free feel impossible, even when logic tells them otherwise.

-Additionally, trauma bonds manipulate a person’s sense of identity and self-worth.
+Additionally, trauma bonds manipulate a person’s sense of identity and self-worth, decreasing their mental health and coping skills.
 Over time, victims internalize the abuser’s narrative, believing they are unworthy of love or that they will never find a healthier relationship.
 The abuser often reinforces these beliefs by isolating them from friends, family, and external support systems, further deepening dependency.

 Physiologically, trauma bonding impacts the brain’s reward system.
 According to Dr. Hannah, the intermittent reinforcement of affection and abuse floods the brain with stress hormones like cortisol, followed by feel-good chemicals like dopamine when the abuser provides moments of kindness.
 This creates a withdrawal cycle, where the victim craves the brief, positive moments despite the overwhelming harm.